Breast Cancer Survival Rates for all types of breast cancers

 Breast Cancer ‘type'(or sub-type) is determined by cell shape and appearance

-However, there are basically six types of ‘standard’ breast carcinomas, and statistically, some of these tend to show a better prognosis than others.
+In general, there are six types of ‘standard’ breast carcinomas, and statistically, some of these tend to show a better prognosis than others.

-Generally speaking, tubular, mucinous, and medullary breast carcinomas have a better prognosis than the other sub-types.
+In general, tubular, mucinous and medullary breast carcinomas have a better prognosis than the other sub-types.

 |breast cancer sub-type||Estimated Overall Survival|

 |Tubular breast carcinoma||almost 100% (15 year survival)|